 Enrolled students receiving financial aid are required to reapply each year for continued assistance in the following year.
 Award applications must be submitted no later than April 15 of the year preceding the term in which aid is anticipated.
 Upperclass students must complete the Free Application for Federal Student Aid (FAFSA) and the CSS PROFILE.
 The application process also requires a copy of the most recent parental federal tax return(s), and all applicants are expected to apply for a state grant where applicable, as well as any renewable grants received in prior years.

 A student's eligibility for MIT undergraduate grant funds will end when the student receives an initial degree, or after the equivalent of eight attempted or completed terms, whichever occurs first.
 Eligibility for Federal Pell Grants may continue beyond the eighth term under some conditions, but ends with receipt of a bachelor's degree.

 Eligibility for undergraduate loans continues through all undergraduate programs.
 A student becomes eligible for the higher loan maximums that pertain to graduate students upon enrollment in a graduate program.
 Additional information is available at http://web.mit.edu/sfs/loans/.

-Students who are receiving veterans' benefits need to verify their enrollment each year in order to be certified.
+Students who are receiving veterans' benefits need to verify their enrollment each term in order to be certified.
 For more information, visit http://web.mit.edu/sfs/scholarships/VA_benefits.html.